 Our team not only ensured that this was achieved for a fraction of the budget, but in doing so built a capability to support thousands of public health care providers embed secure video call access within their existing service offerings.

-We now collaborate directly or indirectly hundreds of health care organisations in the public health sector — most through partnerships with Healthdirect Australia, and the NHS.
+We now collaborate directly or indirectly thousands of health care organisations in the public health sector in Australia, and the UK.

 The framework and capabilities continue to improve, with collaboration at their core.
 They are made available on a philosophically not-for-profit (all-you-can-eat in Australia) basis, for the benefit of everyone accessing public health services.